 Some books as well as the Teaching the Socratic Discussion in History DVD set are used for more than one course, so you need not purchase a complete bundle for each course after the first year.
 Permission is generously granted for a parent or teacher to make copies of pages from any of the Classical Historian courses for their family or class group.

 You might want to check out card games and memory games that the Classical Historian has created.
 These can be used with the courses reviewed here as well as with most other courses for U.S. history, world history, and government.

 Summary: The Classical Historian courses are proving to be very popular among home schoolers who want to engage in discussions with their children, as well as among those who want their children to both know historical information and know how to analyze and write about that information.

-The American Bundle - 20% off American History Go Fish, Constitution Go Fish, America's Federal Holidays, The True Story
+The American Mini-Bundle - 20% off American History Go Fish, Constitution Go Fish, America's Federal Holidays, The True Story

 American Bundle!
 Six Amazing Products!

 The Story of Liberty, America's Heritage Through the Civil War, Teacher Bundle

 Take a Stand!
 American History High School Student Bundle